 Location: Distance Learning at www.MCTFT.Blackboard.com

-Cost: Tuition FREE
+Cost: Tuition free

-Course Length: 1.5 Hour
+Course Length: 1.5 hours

 In order to receive a training certificate, students must pass the final exam with a 70% or higher.
 This test is administered online at the end of the training session.